Chomikens/ZTM-JS/arrays/arraysMethodsUnmutable.md

 - ### `flat(levelofDepth)` - flat nested array
 Create new array flated on params level

+Memory Usage: Flattening a very large and deeply nested array can result in a significant increase in memory usage.
+If the resulting array is too large to fit into the available memory, it may cause your program to crash or run out of memory.

+ Performance: The performance of flat() will degrade as the size and complexity of the array increase.
+Flattening a large array or a deeply nested array can be computationally expensive and time-consuming.

+ Maximum Call Stack Size: In JavaScript, there is a limit to the size of the call stack (the number of nested calls that can be made).
+If you use flat(Infinity) on an extremely deeply nested array, it's theoretically possible to exceed this limit, resulting in a "Maximum call stack size exceeded" error.

 ```js
 const nestedArrays =[1, 2, [3, [4, 5] /* this is second level nesting*/,], [6, 7]]
 const flatedOnOneLevel = nestedArrays.flat(1) // flat on first level -> [ 1, 2, 3, [ 4, 5 ], 6, 7 ]